Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Results

+Notably, there are no modifications to the cost function, such as weight adjustments or time-dependent costs.
+The smooth gradient (through relaxation) enables the emergence of the jumping motion, leading to a lower-cost solution within the same optimal control problem.

 We further investigate the effect of relaxation variable $\rho$ within the scope of [0.02, 2], exhibiting periodic jumping motions.
-Figure~\ref{figure:relaxationVariable} (a) depicts the contact forces associated with this periodic motion, and Figure~\ref{figure:relaxationVariable} (b) presents the average stance time with the time taken for the initial jump.
-Notably, there is a consistent decrease in average stance time as $\rho$ increases (Figure~\ref{figure:relaxationVariable} (b)).
-This implies that the relaxation variable guides the optimizer to initiate contact-breaking motions.
-Consequently, the optimizer generates multi-contact motions that potentially reduce the cost as seen in Figure~\ref{figure:relaxationVariableCost} (b).
+Figure~\ref{figure:relaxationVariable} (a) depicts the contact impulses for jumping, and Figure~\ref{figure:relaxationVariable} (b) presents the average stance time.
+Notably, there is a consistent decrease in average stance time as $\rho$ increases (Figure~\ref{figure:relaxationVariable} (b)), implying that the $\rho$ guides the optimizer to initiate contact-breaking motions.

 Achieving a lower cost utilizing a smooth gradient is evident across various tasks.
 Figure~\ref{figure:relaxationGuitar} presents the average cost according to the relaxation variable for both `jumping up' and `moving forward' tasks.
-In the jumping-up task, reference trajectories are placed 0.3 m, 0.6 m, and 0.9 m higher than the robot's starting position and are held constant.
-For the moving forward task, reference trajectories correspond to a steady forward movement with specified velocities of 1.0 m/s, 2.0 m/s, and 3.0 m/s.
-As shown in Figure~\ref{figure:relaxationGuitar}, across different tasks, a consistent region around [0.1, 10] emerges where the cost is reduced below that of the no-relaxation case.
-This suggests that the effect of the smooth gradient is not task-dependent.
+In the jumping-up task, reference trajectories are placed 0.3 m, 0.6 m, and 0.9 m above the robot's starting position, remaining constant.
+For the moving forward task, reference trajectories maintain a consistent forward velocity of 1.0 m/s, 2.0 m/s, and 3.0 m/s.
+As shown in Figure~\ref{figure:relaxationGuitar}, across different tasks, a consistent region around [0.1, 10] emerges where the cost is reduced below that of the no-relaxation case, implying that the effect of the smooth gradient is not task-dependent.

-Therefore, the smooth gradient can facilitate the emergence of diverse motions as shown in Extension \href{https://www.youtube.com/watch?v=SXD4BJIfyoY&t=517}{8}, including forward movement, continuous flipping, and sliding, all of which are achieved with a simple reference trajectory in 2D environment.
+Therefore, the smooth gradient can facilitate the emergence of diverse motions as shown in Extension 8, including forward movement, continuous flipping, and sliding, all of which are achieved with a simple reference trajectory in 2D environment.